 Once the grid parameters have been set, click “OK” to close the Cartesian Grid Editor.

-In the image below you can see the addition of two new grids to the grid manager.
+In the image below you can see the addition of two new grids to the Circuit Board grid manager.
 Each grid has a priority number to the left of its name.
 This priority is what will determine which grid is displayed in your design session.
 You can also change it by right-clicking on the grid to adjust its priority level.
 The global board snap grid has the lowest priority level preset to 50 which can’t be changed.

 Multiple grids shown within the grid manager

 To control which grid is to be displayed and used, enable or disable the “Comp” and/or “Non Comp” buttons to the right of each grid.
-By enabling “Comp”, the grid can be used for placing components while enabling “Non Comp” will allow you to use the grid for everything else.
+By enabling “Comp”, the grid can be used for component placement while enabling “Non Comp” will allow you to use the grid for everything else.
 When moving components, a “Comp” enabled grid will display even if it is a lower priority than other “Non Comp” grids.

 Polar Grids in Altium Designer PCB Layout